cloudfoundry/docs-dev-guide/services/migrate-db.html.md

     `cf push APP -c ‘rake db:migrate’ -i 1`

-    **Note**: After this step the database has been migrated but the application itself has not started, because the normal start command is not used.
+    <p class="note"><strong>Note</strong>: After this step the database has been migrated but the application itself has not started, because the normal start command is not used.</p>

 3. Deploy your application again with the normal start command and desired number of instances.
 For example:

     `cf push APP -c 'null' -i 4`

-    **Note**: This example assumes that the normal start command for your application is the one provided by the buildpack, which the `-c 'null'` option forces cf to use.
+    <p class="note"><strong>Note</strong>: This example assumes that the normal start command for your application is the one provided by the buildpack, which the <code>-c 'null'</code> option forces cf to use.</p>

 ## <a id='frequent-migration'></a>Migrate Frequently ##
 This method uses an idempotent script to partially automate migrations.
 The script runs on the first application instance only.